mpourmpoulis/PythonVoiceCodingPlugin/doc/SelectBigROI.md

 ```

-technically the rules you're going to see in my grammar bundles also havethe prefix
+technically the rules you're going to see in my grammar bundles also have the prefix

 # Case one